ophwug/docs/README.md

   * e.g. Sensor driver out of date
 * The device overheats.
   * e.g. Fan control driver out of date
+* Most distributions of openpilot or openpilot forks usually auto-update.
+That said, old openpilot with an old OS on older hardware revisions that are the result of auto-update not working somehow or disabled usually do not falter but you may still want to update for a fix.

 **Resolution**: